-There are more than 1,500 cryptocurrencies available today.
-However, the best cryptocurrencies for investing are those that have a large market capitalization.
-Just as when looking at stocks, you can use it to consider the total value of an issued crypto coin.
-The larger the market cap, the more likely it is to be liquid, and there’s a better chance it will stand the test of time.
-Unlike stocks, however, cryptocurrency issuers don’t publish financial statements, so using what limited metrics do exist is even more important.
+There are more than 6,800 cryptocurrencies on the market today.
+But the best ones for investing are those that have a large market capitalization.
+Just like when you’re looking at stocks, you can use market capacity (or "market cap") to consider the total value of an issued crypto coin.

 Which Cryptocurrency Is Right for You?

-As with any investment, the best cryptocurrencies to invest in will fit your own financial needs and reflect what you consider likely to happen in the future.
-It’s important to note that because they are new, cryptocurrencies are still relatively volatile in pricing, and there is no assurance of their future viability.
+As with any investment, the best cryptocurrencies to invest in will fit your needs and reflect what you think is likely to happen in the future.
+Because they are new, cryptocurrencies are still volatile in pricing; there is no assurance of their future viability.

 As a result, think about how much of your portfolio should be in crypto.
 Be sure that allocation is in line with your risk profile.

 Frequently Asked Questions (FAQs)

 What are the risks of investing in cryptocurrency?

 Cryptocurrencies are still a relatively new form of investment, and they have grown rapidly since their introduction in 2009.
 The huge price swings of some of these currencies should give any investor reason for caution.
 Crypto is not as well regulated as other securities, and much of the trading happens overseas, further increasing the risks.
 You should only invest in cryptocurrency after learning about the dangers and ensuring that you have other, safer investments to offset the risks.

 Can you get rich investing in cryptocurrency?